-The Department of Mines gives assistance to individual farmers in the provision of supplies from underground sources, and the Department of Agriculture provides an advisory service on water conservation and irrigation designs on farms, and on the suitability of surface and underground water for irrigation and stock purposes.
+The Department of Agriculture provides an advisory service on water conservation and irrigation designs on farms, and on the suitability of surface and underground water for irrigation and stock purposes.
 In addition, a great part of the farming areas is supplied by the Engineering and Water Supply Department with water under pressure from extensive distributions systems connected to various reservoirs and the Murray River.